Living In London: Is It Worth The Cost?

 Marylebone decorated for Christmas

-This central London location offers some quiet whilst being in the heart of the action.
-Here you can wander terraced streets, enjoy the charming high street and even take the short walk to Oxford Street, right in the heart of London.
+This central London location offers some quiet while being in the heart of the action.
+Here, you can wander terraced streets, enjoy the charming high street, and even take a short walk to Oxford Street, right in the heart of London.

 5. For the young and young at heart – Shoreditch